 Since inception, the Company has incurred cumulative net losses and negative cash flows from operations and expects that this will continue for the foreseeable future.
-As of March 31, 2024, the Company has \$3.6 million in cash and cash equivalents, and restricted cash.
+As of June 30, 2024, the Company has \$728 thousand in cash and cash equivalents.

-The Company's ability to continue as a going concern is dependent upon its ability to raise additional capital, and there can be no assurance that such capital will be available in sufficient amounts, on a timely basis, or on terms acceptable to the Company, or at all.
+The Company's ability to continue as a going concern is dependent upon its ability to raise additional capital, including its ability to sell additional equipment from the Ohio farm to generate liquidity to fund ongoing operations, and there can be no assurance that such capital will be available in sufficient amounts, on a timely basis, or on terms acceptable to the Company, or at all.
 This raises substantial doubt about the Company's ability to continue as a going concern within one year after the date that the accompanying condensed consolidated financial statements are issued.
 The accompanying condensed consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business and do not include any adjustments that might result from the outcome of this uncertainty.
 Until such time as the Company reaches profitability, it will require additional financing to fund its operations and execute its business plan.